ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 - Data Loading: Various parameters and data sets are loaded from CSV files.
 These include arrival rates (lambda), service rates (mu_hourly), and other operational parameters.

 ## Running the Simulation
-- 'main' Function: Creates a 'Simulation' object with the specified configuration file and runs the simulation.
+- `main` Function: Creates a `Simulation` object with the specified configuration file and runs the simulation.
-- Output: The 'save' method of the 'Simulation' class outputs the results to a CSV file, as specified by 'record_file'.
+- Output: The 'save' method of the 'Simulation' class outputs the results to a CSV file, as specified by `record_file`.

 ## Priority Policy Calculation